 - An IELTS (academic version) with an overall Band score of at least 7.0 and a minimum of 6.5 for each section.

 - A Cambridge Assessment English.
 Only the following certificates are accepted:

-- C1 Advanced (Certificate of Advanced English) with an overall score of 176 and a minimum of 169 for each section.
+- C1 Advanced (Certificate of Advanced English) with an overall score of 185.

-- C2 Proficiency (Certificate of Proficiency in English) with an overall score of 180 and a minimum of 169 for each section
+- C2 Proficiency (Certificate of Proficiency in English) with an overall score of 185.

 Note: We advise you to register for the test of your choice well in advance.
 Depending on your location, registering for a test could take several months.

-Please note that applicants who obtained a bachelor’s degree at an overseas branch of a university from one of the aforementioned countries are not exempt from the English language proficiency requirement.
+- applicant who obtained a bachelor’s degree at an overseas branch of a university from one of the aforementioned countries